×

 Rest

-Movement can worsen the symptoms of pelvic fracture.
-Mild fractures heal independently; therefore, limiting movement to immobilize the fracture is crucial to avoid exerting pressure on the site.
+Movement can worsen the symptoms of a pelvic fracture.
+Mild fractures heal independently; therefore, limiting movement to immobilize the fracture is crucial to avoid exerting pressure on the area.

 Medications

-Painkiller medicines are essential for achieving pain relief.
+Painkiller medicines are essential for achieving pain relief in cases of pelvic fractures.
 Drugs like ibuprofen, piroxicam, and naproxen can provide some relief.
-A common complication of pelvic fracture is the release of fat molecules/blood clots in the leg veins.
-To prevent this, your doctor might recommend blood thinners and anticoagulant medicines.
+A common complication of a pelvic fracture is the release of fat molecules/blood clots in the leg veins.
+To prevent this, your doctor might recommend blood thinners and anticoagulant medicines as part of your recovery process.

 Walking Aids

-Crutches and walkers can take the weight off your legs, preventing pressure on the pelvis.
-Old people are recommended to use a wheelchair for maximum safety.
+Crutches and walkers can take weight off your legs, preventing pressure on the pelvis.
+Older individuals are recommended to use a wheelchair for maximum safety.

 Physiotherapy